guidecenter/quicken-/index.rst

 Common issues include:

-1. Forgot Your Password?
+1. Forgot Your Password

 2. Account Locked or Suspended

 3. Wrong Email or Password

 4. Two-Factor Authentication Issues

 5. Subscription or Service Issues

 Tips for a Smooth Quicken Login Experience
 -------------------------------------------

 - Use a Strong Password: Combine letters, numbers, and special characters.

 - Enable Two-Factor Authentication: Adds an extra layer of security.

 - Keep Your Email Updated: So you don’t miss important notifications.

 - Use the Official Website/App Only: Avoid phishing sites pretending to be Quicken.

 - Keep Your Software Updated: Regular updates fix bugs and improve security.

 My Experience with Quicken Login